cyxlgzs/react-redux-demo1/README.md

 This project is an example of studying react, react-redux and react-router.
-It also contains an example of Authentication.
+It also contains an example of Authentication and websocket.

 ### 1. create react project
     npm install -g create-react-app
     create-react-app react-redux-demo1